manuparra/FreeIPA/README.md

 `kinit admin`
 9. Set default shell for the users:
 `ipa config-mod --defaultshell=/bin/bash`
 10. Create a few users: `ipa user-add manuparra --first=Manuel --last=Parra --password` .
-Create the home folder for the user created:`mkdir -m0750 -p /home/mparra` and set permissions for the user: `chown XXXXXXXX:XXXXXXXX /home/mparra/` where `XXXXXXXX` is the UID returned by item `9`
+Create the home folder for the user created:`mkdir -m0750 -p /home/mparra` and set permissions for the user: `chown XXXXXXXX:XXXXXXXX /home/mparra/` where `XXXXXXXX` is the UID returned by ``ipa user-add manuparra ...``.
 11. Check if IPA works.
 Exit of the server and try to connect: `ssh manuparra@192.168.10.220` If it is working, ssh ask to you about change your password and retype it twice.
 If you can access to the server, IPA server now is Working.

 ## Creating a replica